rishikonapure/Advertisement-Recommendation/README.md

 scrapping.
 This proposed system makes sure that the user is shown the advertisement in reference to the video.
 This increases probability of the user visiting the client's website.

-## Objective
-Paid digital advertisement has shown great growth continually on various platforms.
-Most marketers realize the importance of fulfilling a customer’s requirement, thus they use these platforms to reach the core audience.
-The methodologies adapted in the algorithms are based on video content.
-This automatically decreases the load on a server.
-A reflection is seen on the sorted data which reduces unnecessary searches, thus saving access time.
-Thrust technologies like machine learning and pattern matching are adopted to generate correct customer through the metadata of advertisements in the videos.
-This ensures that an advertisement will be shown only to relevant users who will benefit from the system.